-And as hybrid work continues into 2022, they need to find new ways of measuring productivity.
+And as hybrid work continues into 2022 and beyond, they need to find new ways of measuring productivity.

 The statistics are encouraging: a Gartner study found that 30% of people felt that spending less or no time on commuting improved their productivity, and 43% said it was improved by having flexibility in terms of working hours — which are both key components of the hybrid work model.

 Many employees and employers have found that hybrid work can improve productivity, despite initial worries in early 2020 — it just needs to be measured in different ways.